 - Cut out each pattern piece along the solid line.
 Using the printed arrows as a guide, butt together the two pieces, do NOT overlap, and tape to create the full pattern.

-- From the mid-weight interfacing, cut TWO pieces a bit larger than Part A of the assembled pattern and TWO pieces a bit larger than Part B of the assembled pattern.
+- From the mid-weight interfacing, cut TWO squares a bit larger than Part A of the assembled pattern and TWO squares a bit larger than Part B of the assembled pattern.

 - Find the two fabric panels.
 Place each panel wrong side up on your ironing board.